mlabs-haskell/hydra-auction/doc/spec.md

   classDef reference stroke-dasharray: 5 5;
 ```

-The datum for the auction escrow utxo must be set as follows under the `start bidding` redeemer:
+The auction escrow datum must be set as follows
+under the `start bidding` redeemer:

 ```haskell
 startBiddingAuctionEscrowDatum